This article is originally posted on April 3, 2020, and updated on December 13, 2020.

 With the use of coins that were collected, you can spend them on buying eggs that contain different looks for Yoshi not just for the sake of fashion and style it can also serve as his armor to combat the enemies.
 He can jump, pound the ground, and uses his long tongue to eat enemies and turn them into eggs.

 There are simple and fun to play short levels across various themed worlds.
 A very pleasant and relaxing game where you just take challenges and invent designs structured like most Super Mario games where you clear out enemies, collect smiling flowers and hidden souvenirs.
 If you want to play a particular stage to continue searching for hidden items or collect coins, you can do so because each stage is replayable.

 Amazing, isn’t it!
 It gives the players, especially kids, the feel to be in a fancy, crazy, fun-filled, and well-defined world of Yoshi where every detail was being considered and enhanced carefully by the developer, Good-feel, making it fascinating in the eyes of every gamer.

 Riding on trains made of cardboard, wear dinosaur skulls made out of clay, use magnets in climbing.. the adventure just keeps going as you play on.
 I feel like a kid again every time I play this delightful game.

-This are the best Nintendo switch exclusives you can buy right now but a lot of games are still in development and will surely keep on updating this article to keep you guys up to date!
+These is the best Nintendo Switch exclusives you can buy right now but a lot of games are still in development and will surely keep on updating this article to keep you guys up to date!

 It’s clear to us that the people at Nintendo are bringing out their heavy-hitters as they expand their library of Switch exclusives.
 As long as they keep on telling exceptional stories without compromising their graphics or gameplay, we’re happy to keep trying whatever Nintendo comes out with next.
 Who knew that a handheld console could pack this much of a punch?